Jarmos-san/dotfiles/README.md

 ## Terms & Conditions of Usage

 Everything in this repository is licensed under the T&Cs of a FOSS license.
-More specifically, the project is licensed under the T&Cs of GPL-3.0, so for more info on it, refer to the [LICENSE](./LICENSE).
+More specifically, the project is licensed under the T&Cs of the MIT License, so for more info on it, refer to the [LICENSE](./LICENSE).
 So feel free to copy & distribute any of the configurations I shared in this repository.